 In order to understand the signals in CHST, we focus on a specific node $t_j$.
 We gather information from all input nodes $t_k$ where $\{t_k,t_j\} \in \mathcal{E}$, and combine their hidden states $h_k$ using Einstein's midpoint to produce an aggregated hidden state $\widetilde{h_j}$ for node $t_j$.
 We use the hyperbolic representation of the current post, denoted as $\mathcal{X}_j$, as well as the user embeddings of the author of the post, denoted as $\mathcal{U}_u$, to define computational gates operating in the hyperbolic space for CSHT cells.
-As defined in Subsection\ref{sec:hyp_geo} $\odot, \oplus, \otimes$ represent M\"obius Dot Product, M\"obius Addition and M\"obius matrix multiplication.
+As defined in Subsection\ref{sec:hyperbolic_geometry} $\odot, \oplus, \otimes$ represent M\"obius Dot Product, M\"obius Addition and M\"obius matrix multiplication, respectively.

 Considering multiple input nodes $t_k, \{t_k,t_j\} \in \mathcal{E}$, we implement multiple hyperbolic forget gates incorporating the outputs $h_k$ of the input nodes with the current node's combined user and post representation $r_j$.

-The input gate $i_j$ and the intermediate memory gate $u_j$ corresponding to the representation for the current utterance is given by:
+The input gate $i_j$ and the intermediate memory gate $u_j$ corresponding to the representation for the current utterance are given by:

-The input gate $m_j$ and the intermediate memory gate $s_j$ corresponding to the user representation from the social graph is given by:
+The input gate $m_j$ and the intermediate memory gate $s_j$ corresponding to the user representation from the social graph are given by: